stephenlb/eon-spark/readme.md

 You imagine what live streaming data looks like.
 Charting and graphing for live streaming data. iOS, Android and web browsers.
+This is the visual representation of live streaming data, the way you would imagine.

  - TODO - website w/ signup form
+ - TODO - Spark Builder (themes, data source/test data, etc.)
  - TODO - iOS
  - TODO - Android
  - TODO - Angular